Al-Haqbani/z/README.md

 It can optionally search employees automatically by inspecting the contributors of a repository you provide.
 You can also search an entire GitHub organization in one go by supplying an org name.
 A modern web interface on `localhost:8000` lets you run scans and view results.
 The UI is styled with Bootstrap for a clean look and now lets you toggle AI verification, commit scanning and silent mode directly from your browser.
 A dedicated `/scans` page lists all scans with their status.
 The dashboard keeps a history of all scans and shows whether each one is still running or finished.
 You can open a **Live** view to watch results stream in as they are discovered, or view the final report once the scan is done.
 Results appear on the page in real time thanks to server‑sent events, so you can monitor a scan while it is still running.
-The web dashboard uses the dark **Cyborg** theme for a sleek, modern look.
+The web dashboard uses the dark **Darkly** theme for a sleek, modern look.
+Rows fade in as leaks appear for a smoother experience.
 Full Auto Mode executes all searchers concurrently to accelerate large scans.
 Leak results may also be verified by a free AI classifier.
 When enabled from the prompts or the web form, each detected token is checked with a lightweight model from HuggingFace to reduce false positives.
 For even more accuracy you can enable *active verification*, which issues small HTTP requests (via `curl`) to confirm that URLs are reachable or that tokens remain valid by calling their APIs (GitHub, Slack, Discord, Telegram, etc.).
 Optional Telegram or Discord notifications can alert you when leaks are found.
 Verification runs asynchronously so scans remain fast, and the web UI includes a **Verified Only** filter to quickly review confirmed leaks.
 The CLI now highlights the severity of each finding in color for quick triage.